Former longtime Dubuque high school principal dies at age 85

-A former longtime principal of Dubuque Senior High School died this week in Iowa City, according to an obituary.
+A former longtime principal of Dubuque Senior High School died last week in Iowa City, according to an obituary.

 Donald H. Kolsrud, 85, of Iowa City, died Thursday at University of Iowa Hospitals and Clinics.
 A celebration of life service will be held at a later date, the obituary stated.